barmor12/FinalProject-backend/README.md

-# Cake Recipes App
+#Final Project -Backend

 ## Overview

-Cake Recipes App is a full-stack application for managing and sharing cake recipes.
+inal Project is a full-stack application for managing and sharing cake recipes.
 Users can register, log in, create, update, and delete recipes.
 It also supports Google OAuth for authentication.

 ---